Skip to content

 and is significant enough to give grounds for termination as a public officer under the Public Sector Management Act (whether or not the public officer to whom the allegation relates is a public service officer or is a person whose office or employment could be terminated on the grounds of such conduct).

-Why the distinction between serious and minor misconduct?
+Why the distinction between serious, minor and reportable mis(conduct)?

 If there is reasonable suspicion of misconduct or that which may be misconduct, the Vice-Chancellor is required to report:

-• serious misconduct matters to the CCC; and
+• serious misconduct matters to the CCC; or

 • minor misconduct matters to the PSC.

-In both cases however, to be reportable to either agency, there must first be reasonable grounds for making a notification.
-This will usually require some form of preliminary enquiry to be conducted to determine relevant facts and circumstances.
+In all cases however, to be reportable to an agency, there must first be reasonable grounds for making a notification.
+This will usually require some form of preliminary assessment to be conducted to determine relevant facts and circumstances.

 Can anyone report misconduct matters to these agencies?